Who is this VPN guide for?

-Speed: 3 mbps on mobile ONLY.
+Speed: PIA is hit or miss.
 Desktop connection very slow or completely blocked.
 We currently do not reccommend PIA.

 Fastest Servers: us-california.privateinternetaccess.com (but use the IP address!)

 Protocol: Use PPTP.
 The PIA application you download uses OpenVPN which can be very slow nowadays.

 This used to be our first choice VPN until the PIA servers started to get blocked by the Great Firewall of China.
 This blocking seems to depend heavily on your ISP and also your region.
 Now the only thing that works is the mobile app and even then it won’t work on my wifi (China Telecom), only on 4G (China Unicom)!

 TIP- When setting up a PPTP connection, use the server IP addresses (169.51. etc etc) instead of the names (us-east.privateinternetaccess.com) as the names are blocked in China.
 You can do this easily by opening Terminal or Command Prompt and typing: nslookup us-east.privateinternetaccess.com.
 You can do this for any server address to get the IP.